Brachycephaly In Dogs: What To Do To Help Them Breathe

-BOAS surgery is discussed and the risks associated with this surgery are talked about.
-It’s important to remember that this surgery can have complications on recovery.
+BOAS surgery is discussed and the risks associated with this surgery are explained.

-If we don’t do surgery on these dogs early, the airways deteriorate to such an extent that we risk these dogs dying a sudden death.
+If surgery is not performed on these dogs when they start showing symptoms or as a preventative when they reach maturity (around 1 year of age), the airways will deteriorate to such an extent that we risk these dogs dying a sudden death.